Relative Serre functor for comodule algebras: Examples

 for $0 \le r, s < N$ and $0 \le t < d$.
-For $u = 0, \dotsc, d - 1$, we define a linear map
+For $u \in \mathbb{Z}/d\mathbb{Z}$, we define a linear map

-It is straightforward to check that $\lambda_u$ is a $g^{m u + 2}$-cointegral on $L$ and every grouplike-cointegral on $L$ is a scalar multiple of $\lambda_u$ for some $u$.
-Moreover, $\lambda_u$ is a Frobenius form on $L$.
+The map $\lambda_u$ is a $g^{m u + 2}$-cointegral on $L$ and every grouplike cointegral on $L$ is a scalar multiple of $\lambda_u$ for some $u$.
+It is easy to see that $\lambda_u$ is non-degenerate.
 The associated Nakayama automorphism $\nu_u$ is given by